 Baseline analysis: evidence from the student survey In the first two columns of Figure 1, we present the distributions of fundamental economic preferences as well as the relationships between these preferences and protest participation, splitting our data between the 2016-2018 period (modest protests) and 2019 (massive protest).
-Note that all explanatory variables are constructed from several component survey questions, which are converted to standardized indices having mean zero and standard deviation of one in the respondents' population (following Anderson, 2008).8
+Note that all explanatory variables are constructed incentivized component to their original risk preferences module.

-6The HKPSSD is Hong Kong's benchmark survey of households, and follows closely the examples of the leading household panels in the world, such as the Panel Study of Income Dynamics (PSID) in the US.
+7The HKPSSD is Hong Kong's benchmark survey of households, and follows closely the examples of the leading household panels in the world, such as the Panel Study of Income Dynamics (PSID) in the US.
 For more information on the HKPSSD, see Wu (2016).

-7Protests included the Candlelight Vigil for the June 4 Massacre, July 1 marches, Anti-National Education protests, and the Occupy Central Movement.
+$^{^8}$ Protests included the Candlelight Vigil for the June 4 Massacre, July 1 marches, Anti-National Education protests, and the Occupy Central Movement.